prasunanand/gsoc_blog/blog3.md

 Currently, Hessenberg transformation for an NMatix has not been implemented.

 ##**Other dtypes**
 We have tried implementing float dtypes using jblas FloatMatrix.
 We here used jblas instead of commons math as Commons Math uses Field Elements for Floats and we may have faced issues with Reflection and TypeErasure.
 However, we had issues with precision.
-Hence, we shall be using [BigReal](http://commons.apache.org/proper/commons-math/apidocs/org/apache/commons/math3/util/BigReal.html) class.
-BigReal wraps around BigDecimal class and is strict about precision.

 ##**Code Organisation and Deployment**